-Professional Learning Community: or PLC, is a group of educators that meets regularly, shares expertise, and works collaboratively to improve teaching skills and can serve as a form of professional development.
+Professional Learning Community (PLC): A group of educators who meets regularly, shares expertise, and works collaboratively to improve teaching skills.
+(Can serve as a form of professional development.)

 Practice-Based Coaching (PBC): A professional development strategy that uses a cyclical process.
 This process supports teachers' use of effective teaching practices that lead to positive outcomes for children.
 PBC occurs in the context of collaborative partnerships.